-- The retention period for archived records and the application programs used to process file records is 10 years. - Written information shall be destroyed in a safe manner at the end of archived record retention period.
+- 1. The retention period for archived data and the application programs used to process archived data is at least 2 years. - 2.
+Written information shall be destroyed in a safe manner at the end of archived record retention period.
 Information in electronic form must be backed up in other storage media.
 Suitable protection must be provided or the information must be destroyed in a safe manner.